ShobanaPS/GettingAndCleaningDataProject/README.md

 ## run_analysis.R

-The tidaydata.txt file attached can be read into R using the following command: tbl_read <- read.table("TidyData.txt", header = TRUE)
+The tidydata.txt file attached can be read into R using the following command:

+tbl_read <- read.table("TidyData.txt", header = TRUE)

 This is the script that performs the analysis required to complete the project.
 The script is written to achieve the following objectives: